 The Oh Award

 The Oh Award is awarded annually by the Georgetown University Asian Studies Faculty to an undergraduate student to support overseas study of Korean language and culture or other activities related to Korean Studies, including internships and service.
-The “Oh Award” includes a cash prize between $500-$700 and is open to students from the School of Foreign Service and the College who have an interest in pursuing activities related to Korean Studies.
+The “Oh Award” includes a cash prize up to $1,000 and is open to students from the School of Foreign Service and the College who have an interest in pursuing activities related to Korean Studies.

 Henry Chen Memorial Scholarship